JimDesu/basis-lang/spec.md

 The four uses are syntactically distinguishable by surrounding context.
 The lexer treats `_` uniformly as a single token; the parser routes it to the appropriate non-terminal based on its position.

-### 3.16 First-Concept Commands
+### 3.16 First-Class Command Values

 Commands are values.
-A command-typed value may be stored in a field, passed as an argument, returned from a constructor, or invoked indirectly.
+A command-typed value may be held in a slot, passed as an argument, returned through a CREATE output, or invoked indirectly &mdash; and only in slots: command values live on the stack (&sect;8.4).
 The language admits three constructional forms that produce command-typed values:

 | Form | Surface | Captures? | Body? |
 |---|---|---|---|